 GENERAL STRUCTURE AND TIMELINE

 Students should begin planning their prelims by the end of their second year and are required to complete both prelims by the beginning of their fourth year (Sept 15st) to remain in satisfactory standing.
-Under extenuating circumstances, the committee can warrant an extension of this deadline by submitting a letter to the CCN Area Chair with a new timeline.
-The CCN faculty will evaluate progress at the end of the subsequent spring semester and will make a recommendation on standing at that time.
+Under extenuating circumstances, the committee can warrant an extension of this deadline by submitting a letter to the PCCN Area Chair with a new timeline.
+The PCCN faculty will evaluate progress at the end of the subsequent spring semester and will make a recommendation on standing at that time.

 Each prelim exam (depth and breadth of all formats) will adhere to the following structure over 5 month timeline: